andreasgrill/auto-selfcontrol/README.md

 ### ImportError: No module named Foundation

-If you've installed Python using HomeBrew, you'll need to run Auto-SelfControl with the original Python installation from OS X:
+If you've installed another version of Python (e.g., using Homebrew), you'll need to run Auto-SelfControl with the original Python installation from macOS:

     sudo /usr/bin/python auto-selfcontrol.py

-There are also other options, including installing `pyobjc` on your brewed Python (`pip install pyobjc`).
+There are also other options, including installing `pyobjc` on your own Python version (`pip install pyobjc`).
 [See this thread for alternative solutions](https://stackoverflow.com/questions/1614648/importerror-no-module-named-foundation#1616361).